-Oil slumps to lowest in a year as stock markets sink
+Oil prices sink to lowest in a year as stock markets fall

-LONDON (Reuters) - Oil prices fell more than 4 percent on Thursday, hitting their lowest in more than a year on worries about oversupply and the outlook for energy demand as a U.S. interest rate rise knocked stock markets.
+NEW YORK (Reuters) - Oil prices fell about 3 percent on Thursday, hitting their lowest in more than a year on worries about oversupply and the outlook for energy demand as a U.S. interest rate rise knocked stock markets.

-Equities dropped worldwide after the U.S. Federal Reserve raised rates and maintained most of its guidance for additional hikes over the next two years, dashing investor hopes for a more dovish policy outlook.
+Equities dropped worldwide after the Federal Reserve raised U.S. rates and maintained most of its guidance for additional hikes over the next two years, dashing investor hopes for a more dovish policy outlook.
 [MKTS/GLOB]

+U.S. stock markets continued their decline on Thursday, dragging oil prices lower. [.N]

+“It’s still falloff after the Fed yesterday,” said Phil Flynn, analyst at Price Futures Group in Chicago.
+“There’s some doubts in the market about the outlook for the economy, which is weighing on the demand side of the equation.”

-Both major oil futures contracts rallied sharply on Wednesday but are now at or close to their lowest levels for over 15 months, more than 30 percent below multi-year highs reached at the beginning of October.
+Both major oil futures contracts have fallen more than 35 percent from multi-year highs reached at the beginning of October.

-“Oil prices are selling-off once again as market players take their cues from a rout on global stock markets,” said Stephen Brennock, analyst at London brokerage PVM Oil.
+Fatih Birol, head of the International Energy Agency, said on Thursday he does not expect a sharp increase in oil prices in the short term, unless there are geopolitical problems.

 The Organization of the Petroleum Exporting Countries and other oil producers including Russia agreed this month to curb output by 1.2 million barrels per day (bpd) in an attempt to drain tanks and boost prices.